-Keep reading below to learn how to lose 2 pounds in a week the easy way!
+Want to learn how to lose 2 pounds a week?

 Is it Healthy to Lose 2 Pounds a Week?

 Before I get into my tips on how to lose 2 pounds per week, I want to clarify that losing 2 pounds each week is a reasonable and obtainable goal for most people.
 I believe losing between 1 and 2 pounds per week is the healthiest weight loss goal for most people who are not significantly overweight.